WebOfTrustInfo/rwot6-santabarbara/draft-documents/permissionless-replicated-decentralised-storage-network.md

 Nodes should be able to identify if other nodes are not serving the correct data.
 Full nodes will have the entire data set and they can police other nodes to check if they are serving correct data.
-In case, a node is sending incorrect data, the policing nodes should be able to call out the bad nodes along with a proof of the incorrect data served.
+In case, if a node is sending incorrect data, the policing nodes should be able to call out the bad nodes along with a proof of the incorrect data served.
 By encouraging nodes to police each other and simply call out bad actors we can provide for a way to govern and maintain the network.